Asaph24/flash_card_app/README.md

 # flash_card_app

-I"m making a flash card app using tkinter and excel in python.
+I'm making a flash card app using tkinter and pandas in python.